(UPDATED) All you need to know about ownership of electric vehicles (EVs) in Singapore in 2019

 Simply put, electrical power is measured in watts, for example, an air conditioner uses 1000 watts per hour, that is one kilowatt hour (power used over time).
 Watts is obtained by volts (electrical potential) times amperage (electrical current flow).

-There are currently no public fast-charging stations in Singapore yet.
-They can charge an EV to 80 percent full in half an hour or less.
+Fast chargers – such as this one from SP Group – can charge an EV to 80 percent full in half an hour or less.

 Chargers with a higher voltage rating, or ampere rating, will charge a car more quickly.
 To use the smartphone example again, that’s why a 2.4A charger tops up your iPhone more quickly than a 1.2A one, while USB standard voltage of 5V remains the same.